 Your new Kent Card and PIN will be sent to you within 2 weeks.

 Get direct payments

-To set up direct payments, speak to your case manager/ social worker.
+To set up direct payments, speak to your case manager or social worker.

-Our guides will help you if you need more information about how to get started and what's involved:
+Our guide will help you if you need more information about how to get started and what's involved:

 We also have information in easy read:

 - Direct payments fact sheet (PDF, 448.1 KB)

 - Managing your direct payment records (PDF, 415.1 KB)

 Using direct payments to employ a personal assistant

 A personal assistant (PA) is someone who is employed to help people do a variety of day-to-day activities.
 Find out more about what a PA does and how they can help with your care.